-We only know that Komtess means "Countess".
+We only know that Komtess means “Countess”.
 The cake is a delicious combination of an orange flavored dough and chocolate.
-And it looks "aristocratic" indeed with the fine chocolate stripes.
-It is a very special cake for your special occasions.
+And it looks “aristocratic” indeed with the fine rectangle chocolate stripes.
+It is a very special cake for your special occasion.
 We recommend that you are somewhat experienced with baking in order to make this cake.
 Happy Baking!

 zest of 1 organic orange